Guide to Additional Living Expenses (ALE) Coverage

 At Avner Gat Inc., we’ve worked on hundreds of homeowners insurance claims.
 In our experience, families find that the additional living expense payout is one of the most confusing elements of the insurance claims process.
-Today, we’ve put together a brief guide to help you understand your coverage:
+This guide will explain how it works.

 (Current Living Expenses) – (Living Expenses Before Your Covered Loss) = ALE Payment